The Syrian civil war left millions of children and families displaced and facing unimaginable horrors.

-The coronavirus situation in Syria is spiralling out of control.
-In just two months covid cases have quadrupled and the country is now struggling with a chronic shortage of hospital beds, testing kits, water and oxygen.
+And a third wave of COVID-19 cases left the country struggling with a chronic shortage of hospital beds, testing kits, water and oxygen.

-- providing one-to-one support to children who need it most
+- provided one-to-one support to children who needed it most

-- using drawing, drama and music to help children express emotions.
+- used drawing, drama and music to help children express emotions.

 how we helped Sara*